The Cultural Hub at Tom Davies Square — SudburyCIA

 03What are the federal clawback provisions — and has the city modelled what the budget looks like if that $25.2M is reduced or withdrawn?

-06What are the projected net-new annual operating costs once the hub opens — and why has no public projection ever been tabled before council?
+05What are the projected net-new annual operating costs once the hub opens — and why has no detailed public cost projection ever been tabled?

-08Has council ever presented residents with the full cost picture — build cost, debt servicing, and ongoing operating costs combined — in a single public document?
+07Has council ever presented residents with the full cost picture — build cost, above-budget additions, debt servicing, and ongoing operating costs combined — in a single public document?

 Section 10 — Works cited